 How to Get Rid of Junk Responsibly

 When referring to lifestyle, minimalism means living with a limited number of possessions.
 While living with less isn't essential in order to reduce clutter, it can be very helpful.

 Consider a Minimalist Lifestyle, to a Greater or Lesser Extent

 If there’s a continual stream of new things coming into your home there must be a continual stream of items leaving the home.
 If this equilibrium isn't reached, you’ll soon form clutter.
 If many new items are entering your home every day, you might want to consider adding a dose of minimalism to your lifestyle.
 This will not only reduce disorder but also save money.

-Apart from essential food, toiletries, medicines, cleaning products and basic clothing, every time you bring something home, try to recycle, donate or discard something else, preferably a similar item.
+Apart from essential food, toiletries, medicines, cleaning products, and basic clothing, every time you bring something home, try to recycle, donate, or discard something else, preferably a similar item.
 For example, if you buy a new magazine, think about recycling an old one.
 Better still, give the magazine to a friend so that they can enjoy it or borrow it from a library instead of buying it.

 It might be a good idea to think about your purchases and decide how many of them are really necessary.
 Of course, if something is essential for the lives of people or pets it must be obtained.
 Items that provide entertainment and enable relaxation are necessary, too.
-You might be surprised by how many purchases you could eliminate, though.
+You might be surprised by how many purchases you can eliminate, though.